gabrielrabelomachadosantos/creditcardvalidation-api/README.md

 ## ✅ Features

-A simple credit card validation api that has and 2 endpoints:
+A simple credit card validation api that has 2 endpoints:

 - `/credit-card-validation-api/credit-card/validateCreditCard` : To validate a credit card.
 You just need to send a request with the credit card number, that accepts both number formats, with white spaces and with